All you need to know about making a claim with Thompsons

 At Thompsons, we offer our clients a range of funding options, including a No Win No Fee option.
 Making a No Win No Fee claim will help calm any anxiety you have over running up high legal fees with the possibility of no reward for your time and expense.
 No Win No Fee means that if your claim is unsuccessful, you will not be charged.
 If you do win your case, then a small portion of your award will be used to pay our fee.
 This will be a capped percentage discussed with you from the outset of your claim.

 Thompsons puts its clients' best interests ahead of everything else, so we will always strive to keep our fees at a minimum.
-It's rare that any charge will exceed 15 percent of your damages and in the most serious cases it is normally a significantly lower percentage.
+Our fees are capped at a maximum 20 percent of your damages and in many claims, it will be a significantly lower percentage.

 Can Thompsons Solicitors make home visits?